-Now that you know how large your wardrobe can be, you will need to start thinking about your wardrobe type.
-Instrument Furniture can help you choose the right type of wardrobe and configuration to suit your preferences and storage needs.
+We can help you choose the right type of wardrobe and configuration that will suit your bedroom preferences and storage needs.

-The most common wardrobe type is a two-door wardrobe that typically has a pretty basic and simple design.
+The most common type is a two-door wardrobe that typically has a pretty basic and straightforward design.
 It consists of a shelf above a single hanging rail clothing with a possible bottom drawer to store small items or shoes.

-Three and four-door wardrobes usually have similar design features as a two-door wardrobe but include two hanging rails instead of one plus additional shelving space on the sides.
-Normally this type of wardrobe is chosen for someone with a large number of clothes or for a couple to share.
+Three and four-door wardrobes usually have similar design features as a two-door wardrobe but include two hanging rails instead of one, plus additional shelving space on the sides.
+Usually, this type of wardrobe is chosen for someone with many clothes or for a couple to share.

-Wardrobes with sliding doors are a great choice for someone that doesn't have a lot of extra space for doors.
-The inside of a sliding door wardrobe will depend on the design and size you prefer, but they are typically divided into more than just a single section and have a spacious hanging rail, shelf space, and drawers at the bottom.
+Wardrobes with sliding doors are an excellent choice for someone that doesn't have a lot of extra space for doors.
+The inside of a sliding door wardrobe will depend on the design and size, but they typically are divided into more than just a single section and have a spacious hanging rail, shelf space, and drawers at the bottom.

-What décor style do you gravitate towards?
+What bedroom décor style do you gravitate towards?
 Modern?
 Industrial?
 Traditional?
 Do you want the new wardrobe to match the current style of your bed set, or are you interested in a contrasting décor style?
-Just put together your ideas and preferences, and Instrument furniture can help you find just the right style for your bedroom.
+Instrument furniture prepared a bunch of modern wardrobe ideas if you're interested.

-Depending on the other types of wood in your bedroom, you will want to choose a wardrobe that compliments that look.
-Colors and finishes will vary depending on the wood you choose, so stick with mahogany if you have a reddish-brown wood color throughout your bedroom or oak if you need a lighter shade of wood.
+Depending on the other types of wood in your bedroom, you will want to choose the one that compliments that look.
+Wardrobe colours and finishes will vary depending on the wood you select, so stick with mahogany throughout your bedroom or oak if you need a lighter shade of wood.